← benbybenjacobs.com

 2

-This week — Buy supplies Pick up potting mix (4–5 bags of 1.5 cu ft, like FoxFarm Ocean Forest or Miracle-Gro Performance Organics), a bag of compost, and a bale of pine straw mulch.
+This weekend — Buy supplies & plants Pick up potting mix (4–5 bags of 1.5 cu ft, like FoxFarm Ocean Forest or Miracle-Gro Performance Organics), a bag of compost, and a bale of pine straw mulch.
 Grab transplants for everything available — Firewheel and Black-Eyed Susan are at every nursery.

 3

-Mid-March — Fill & plant Potting mix in both boxes, plant according to the layout (tall in back near fence, short in front).
+This weekend / next — Fill & plant Potting mix in both boxes, plant according to the layout (tall in back near fence, short in front).
 Water deeply after planting, then fill the self-watering reservoir completely.
 Top with 1" of pine straw mulch.
+Planting this late means less time to establish before summer heat — top-water root zones 2–3× per week for the first two weeks on top of the reservoir.

 4